Wednesday Evening Talks till 20 May

 From undergraduate diplomas through to postgraduate research degrees, whether full-time, part-time or by intensive mode study, SMBC offers academic depth with flexibility.
 All our courses have solid Biblical foundations and preparation for ministry, but each course has different requirements and emphasis.
-Except for the Award in Bible and Mission (ABM) and the Introductory Certificate in Christian Studies (ICCS), which are SMBC awards, all courses are Australian College of Theology (ACT) courses.
+Except for the Certificate in Bible and Mission (CBM) and the Introductory Certificate in Christian Studies (ICCS), which are SMBC awards, all courses are Australian College of Theology (ACT) courses.

 Note that from 2020 there will be some changes to our courses.
 We encourage you to contact our registrars on +61 2 9747 4780 or email to have a conversation about what course might best suit your needs.